xupingxie/3D-NSE-ROM-code/README.md

 # 3D-NSE-ROM-code

 This repo contains 3D ROM code for Navier-Stokes-equations.
+It contains standard Galerkin projection based ROM and the new AD-ROM.
 All the detailed algorithms are in the paper "approximate deconvolution reduced order modeling".
-The main driver script is ADROM.m The only thing missing in this repo is the data.
-Since the multiple data matrix is very huge, it's not easy to moving around.
+The main driver script is ADROM.m
-Data is available upon request.
+The only thing missing in this repo is the offline data matrix (POD matrix and tensors).
+The data is available upon request.
 Please let me know if you need.

 ## Citation: